lumixraku/react-native-camera/README.md

 So, if you add this lib to your react native app, you should add `missingDimensionStrategy 'react-native-camera', 'mlkit'` to defaultConfig  in build.gradle(app).

+# Change sourceset when developing
+If you want to add another soruce, set new sourceset name in `productFlavors` and `sourceSets`

+then change `Active Build Variant` in `Build Variants` on the bottom left of Android Studio.

 ## Main Flow
 ![image](https://raw.githubusercontent.com/lumixraku/react-native-camera/master/cameraFlow.png)